 Used for advanced multi-engine and instrument training, the DA42 features modern avionics and high performance, preparing students for complex flight operations and airline-level proficiency.

-Benefits Of Training In
+Benefits Of Training

 • DGCA-approved training aligned with Indian aviation standards